turingschool/curriculum/source/topics/capybara/essentials.markdown

 * 5) Submit the form data
 * 6) Verify that the data you submitted appears

-### An Example

-For example, let's say you have a Blogger which does not implement authentication:
+In code, this looks like this for a Blogger application which does not implement authentication.

 ```
 require './test/test_helper'